harness/developer-hub/docs/code-repository/config-repos/security.md

 sidebar_position: 40
 ---

 In Harness Code, you can enable security features to protect your code and prevent secrets or vulnerabilities from being pushed to your Git repositories.
-Blocking secrets and vulnerabilities from being introduced into your repos are crucial for securing your codebase.
+Blocking secrets and vulnerabilities from being introduced into your repos is crucial for securing your codebase.

 ## Enable Secret Scanning